 Not only is there personal satisfaction and peace of mind from conserving your property for future generations, but there may be financial benefits for landowners who donate a conservation easement.
 These benefits may include a federal tax deduction, an estate tax reduction, and a New York State Property Tax Credit.
 We strongly recommend that all landowners consult a tax professional about the potential financial benefits associated with conservation easements.

-Federal Tax Reduction
+Federal Tax Deduction

 The “Enhanced Easement Incentive” was made permanent in 2015 (read more).
 Under the enhanced incentive, conservation easement donors are able to deduct up to 50% of their adjusted gross income when voluntarily donating an easement.
 Qualifying farmers are able to deduct up to 100% of their adjusted gross income.
 And, donors can carry unused deductions for their contribution over an additional 15 years.